peterhinch/micropython-async/i2c/README.md

 PR's to reduce allocation and enable hard IRQ's welcome.
 I will expect them to run the two test programs for >10,000 messages with ESP8266 and Pyboard targets.
-Something I haven't yet achieved.
+Something I haven't yet achieved (with hard IRQ's).